 NCWIT Harrold and Notkin Research and Graduate Mentoring Award

-We are pleased to announce the Call for Nominations for 2017 (Round 4) of the Harrold and Notkin Research and Graduate Mentoring Award is now open.
-The winner will be recognized at the May 2017 Summit in Tucson, Arizona and reimbursed for their travel.
 Members of the Academic Alliance (AA) are asked to nominate faculty members at non-profit, U.S. institutions who have combined outstanding research accomplishments with excellence in graduate mentoring and who have served as advocates for recruiting, encouraging, and promoting women and minorities in computing fields.
+(Self nominations are acceptable.)
+Candidates must be from non-profit, U.S. members of the NCWIT Academic Alliance.*

-Read our Harrold and Notkin Research and Graduate Mentoring Award 2017 Nomination Call & FAQs if you would like to see the short information you will be asked in the online form.
+Read our Harrold and Notkin Research and Graduate Mentoring Award 2018 Nomination Call & FAQs, if you would like to see the short information you will be asked in the online form.
 Also included are eligibility details, information requested from the nominee, and important deadlines of this award.

 - The award recipient’s institution receives a $5,000 gift from NCWIT, and the award recipient receives a certificate.